-The site master plan for Fox Park was completed in January 2007 and updated in 2014.
+The site master plan for Fox Park was completed in January 2007.
 Center improvements completed in 2008 included making the restrooms ADA accessible and creating both interior and exterior access, upgrading restroom fixtures, upgrading ventilation systems, replacing railings, remodeling the kitchen and activity space, adding storage space, creating a customer service kiosk, improving common areas, and reorganizing office workspace.
 Master plan improvements to the north end of the park, completed in spring 2009, included new playground equipment, restored splash pad area with added accessibility, a ramp to gain access to the restrooms, a new north entranceway to the center, a walkway all the way around the center, and a renovated entryway plaza on the south side of the center with additional seating.
 Other improvements included benches, drinking fountains, bicycle racks, landscaping, and lighting.
 The "sunken area" was brought up to grade in order to accommodate these features and create accessibility.
 In 2011, the windows for the center were replaced.
 Ballfield improvements were made to the backstops, player and spectator areas, and seating during 2014.
-Additionally, bench seating was added to the perimeter of the park, shaded seating at the sand play area, and irrigation was installed for the sports field.
+Additionally, bench seating was added to the perimeter of the park as well as irrigation was installed.